USS La Vallette (DD-448): Battle of Rennell Island

-The following day, the damaged Chicago, was attacked again, 34 miles south of Rennell Island by a group of 11 Bettys at an altitude of 500 feet, from the ship's port beam.
+The following day, Chicago was attacked again, 34 miles south of Rennell Island by a group of 11 Bettys at an altitude of 500 feet, from the ship's port beam.
 The starboard section of aircraft attacked La Vallette, two aircraft were claimed shot-down and her 20mm and 40mm guns had three aircraft approaching from the starboard section under fire, two of which passed over the ship in flames.
 Five others passed about 600 yards from her port side, with two more reported to be on fire.
 Five torpedoes were dropped and as the ship swung left, a torpedo hit the destroyer in her forward engine room, killing 22 of her crew and causing heavy damage.
-The USS Chicago was sunk, as a result of four more torpedo hits.
+Chicago was sunk as a result of four more torpedo hits.

 Following this action, La Vallette was towed to Espiritu Santo by the USS Navajo, arriving on 3 February 1943.

 Once repaired, La Vallette left 6 August for Pearl Harbor, where she joined a carrier force for a strike on Marcus Island 31 August before returning to patrol duty in the Solomon Islands.
 On the nights of 1 and 2 October, she spotted Japanese barges off Kolombangara, of which she claimed four sunk and two damaged.
 La Vallette carried out escort and screening assignments during the Gilbert landings, and strikes against Kwajalein and Wotje atolls.
 Brief repairs at San Francisco followed, after which she returned to the South Pacific.